virtual-world-framework/vwf-web/_includes/docs/architecture.md

 # Architecture

-The architecture behind the Virtual World Framework is by design:
+The architecture behind VWF is by design:

 * Fully web-based
 * Component-based
 * Multi-user collaborative

-The VWF architecture allows an application developer to focus on creating content in the mindset of a single-user application.
+The VWF architecture allows an app developer to focus on creating content in the mindset of a single-user application.
 If development is performed using the standard framework conventions, nothing else must be done to achieve a synchronized state across multiple users in the environment.

 -------------------

 ### Collaborative Nature

-The Virtual World Framework is a model - view based architecture.
-Views exist for each client joined in the application.
+VWF has a model-view based architecture.
+Views exist for each client joined in the app.
 Each view provides input into a model that keeps track of the state of the simulation.

 <div style='width:100%;text-align:center'><img src='images/arch1.png' alt='arch' width='512' /></div>